Imuquin Immune Health for Dogs and Puppies

 Fear and Anxiety Behaviors of Dogs and Cats

 Just as humans have a range of fears and anxieties – and coping mechanisms to handle them – so do our pets.
 Dogs and cats experience fear, phobias, and anxiousness towards objects or situations and react with certain behaviors.
-Consequently, some pets can develop negative, destructive, or aggressive behaviors.
-Treating problem behavior can be a multi-step process, and often requires time and patience.
+Consequently, some pets can develop harmful, destructive, or aggressive behaviors.
+Treating problem behavior can be a multi-step process, often requiring time and patience.

 Start by Learning

-So what do you do if you have a pet that has begun reacting with negative behaviors First, observe your pet’s behavior closely to confirm what triggers the fear or anxiety and what the responses are.
-How long does the behavior occur?
+So, what do you do if you have a pet that has begun reacting with negative behaviors?
+First, observe your pet’s behavior closely to confirm what triggers the fear or anxiety and what the responses are.
+How long has the behavior occurred?
 Is there anything that makes it better or worse?
 This information will be critical if you need to consult with your veterinarian.

 • Being home alone